-- Flexibility exercises – stretching and mobility exercises
+- Flexibility exercise – stretching and mobility exercises

 - Stability exercise – core training and balance exercises

-When your body is in ketosis, your body uses fat as fuel (low intensity).
-Since high intensity exercises tend to use carbs first, you may need to adjust your diet accordingly.
+When your body is in ketosis, it uses fat as fuel (low intensity).
+Since high-intensity exercises tend to use carbs first, you may need to adjust your diet accordingly.